phstc/mongo_profiler/README.md

 An interesting feature in the Mongo Profiler is that we can group queries by "life cycles".
 For example, in a web application it can be the `request_id`, so you will be able to see how many queries, how long did they take, the explain plans etc for each request.

-First time I used it, I was shocked to see some pages doing lot of duplicated queries, even though some were really fast, they were unnecessary, I could get rid of some of them just by "memorising" some queries.

 ## Sample App

 You can see how it works through the [Sample Dashboard](https://mongo-profiler-sample-app.herokuapp.com/mongo_profiler) and [Sample App](https://mongo-profiler-sample-app.herokuapp.com) ([source code](https://github.com/phstc/mongo_profiler_sample_app)).